aiman3/Kidney-Disease-Classification/README.md

 # Usage
-After installing the necessary dependencies, you can train and evaluate the ResNet50 model and vgg19 model by running .ipynb files.

-in src folder, resnet50, vgg19 models are included.
+After installing the necessary dependencies, you can train and evaluate the ResNet50 model and vgg19 model by running .ipynb files. when run the .ipynb file, you can download dataset too.
+In src folder, resnet50, vgg19 models are included.

 # Results